ucaiado/mlops-predict-churn-clean-code/README.md

 This project is part of the [ ML DevOps Engineer Nanodegree](https://www.udacity.com/course/machine-learning-dev-ops-engineer-nanodegree--nd0821) program from Udacity.
-I develop a traffic simulation in which vehicles move along streets and cross intersections.
-Each intersection will be equipped with a traffic light.
-I built a suitable and thread-safe communication protocol between vehicles and intersections to complete the simulation.
+I developed a model to identify credit card customers that are most likely to churn, following coding (PEP8) and engineering best practices for implementing software (modular, documented, and tested) and the package also have the flexibility of being run interactively or from the command-line interface (CLI).

 ### Install